-Unless otherwise indicated, the information provided herein is as of March 31, 2021 and expressed in Canadian dollars.
+Unless otherwise indicated, the information provided herein is as of March 31, 2022 and expressed in Canadian dollars.

-NON-IFRS MEASURES
+Non-IFRS Measures

-Certain non-IFRS measures are utilized by the Company as measures of financial performance.
-Non-IFRS measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
-Non-IFRS measures presented include assets under administration, assets under management, book value per diluted common share, and figures that exclude significant items.
+Certain non-IFRS measures, non-IFRS ratios and supplementary financial measures are utilized by the Company as measures of financial performance.
+Non-IFRS measures, non-IFRS ratios and supplementary financial measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.